natanielchng/0x4067/tutorials/wackywebwoes/WackyWebWoes.md

 ## Question 5
 - What kind of SQL injection is being demonstrated in Room 5?
 - What is the username used for the login form?
-- How many columns are there in the SQLite database used?
+- How many columns are there in the table used?

 **Hint**
 - To solve this question, be sure to check the webpage source.